sergiogpajares/analysis/README.md

 New versions will only support python 3·

 # Dependencies
 Actually, matplotlib and numpy are requiered.
+Soon scipy will also be requiered